Slideshow and Lesson Delivery Tools

 ClassFlow

-Robust lesson creation and delivery tool helps with assessment
+Robust lesson creation and delivery tool aids assessment

 Keynote